Legion of Mary: Meetings

 The Praesidia normally meet weekly; larger entities normally monthly or more rarely.

 In all sessions, an Altar of the Legion is set up.
 It has a statue of the Virgin Mary (represented as standing on a globe, her arms extended, crushing the serpent with her foot), which is placed upon a white tablecloth with "Legio Mariae" written on it.
 On each side of the statue are placed two vases with flowers, often roses (a flower symbolising Mary).
 On the front ends of the cloth are two candlesticks with burning candles.
 To the right side of Mary is placed the Vexillum Legionis.

 During meetings, the prayers of the Tessera are said in full.
 Sessions begin with introductory prayers to the Holy Spirit and to Mary, including five decades of the Rosary.
 The next part of the session includes a spiritual reading and administrative matters.
 Members tell briefly how they fulfilled tasks assigned to them at the previous session.
 They also discuss and/or read a chapter from the Handbook of the Legion.
 Then, the Catena Legionis is prayed, and the Spiritual Director (or, if absent, the President), preaches a short sermon on spiritual matters (allocutio).
 Finally, new tasks for Legionaires are distributed.
 Each meeting ends with concluding prayers of the Tessera, and a prayer for Duff's beatification.

 Vexillum Legionis

 The Vexillum Legionis (English: Standard of the Legion) is placed on the Altar of the Legion at every meeting.
-The vexillum is made out of metal and onyx, and shows the Holy Spirit in the form of a dove, as well as the Miraculous Medal.The staff is set in a glove which, for use on a table, stands on a square base.
+The vexillum is made of metal and shows the Holy Spirit in the form of a dove, as well as the Miraculous Medal.
+The staff is then set on an onyx globe which, for use on a table, stands on a square base.
 The whole design conveys the idea that the world is to be conquered by the Holy Spirit acting through Mary and her children.